mis à jour

 I have a daily routine of animal tasks and there is always the chance of an unexpected event such as a bee swarm to join in with!

 We provide meals on the days that you are volunteering.
 We ask people to self-cater on non-volunteering days.
 We provide basic provisions for self catered meals eg rice, pulses.
-There are two local shops for volunteers to get any additions they might want to this.
-There is a fully equipped kitchen in the Trust barn that you will have access to.
+There are two local shops for volunteers to get any additions they might want.
+There is a fully equipped kitchen in the barn that you will have access to.
 This is a beautiful corner of Wales and there is plenty to explore during your free time.
 We can lend maps and provide information on local sites of interest.

 Phil and I tend to work all days equally, making no exceptions for weekends.
 Especially during the hay making season work can go on until late into the evening, but we will always try to ensure that there is adequate time to rest, explore the area etc.